nazzzzzz096/etl-sales-pipeline-with-apache-flow/README.md

 1. Place `etl_sales_pipeline.py` into your Airflow DAGs directory.
 2. Ensure AWS credentials and Redshift access are configured in Airflow.
 3. Trigger the DAG manually or let it run based on its schedule.
+4. Use Power BI to connect to Redshift and create dashboards.

 ---

 ## 📜 License

 This project is licensed for educational and internal use.
-Customize it as needed for production deployment.
+Please make sure to customize it as needed for production deployment.